JXLEA/jx-ecomm/README.md

 This is a lightweight implementation of the general functionality of an e-commerce platform.
-The current e-commerce application is based on a monolithic architecture within the Entity-control-boundary pattern, MVC and Repository(DDD) patterns are also used.
+The current e-commerce application is based on a monolithic architecture within the Entity-control-boundary pattern, Repository(DDD), DTO patterns are also used.

 This project uses Quarkus, the Supersonic Subatomic Java Frameword in conjunction with: